Your account has been created!

 Defining innovation is not straightforward.
 The use of the term “innovation” has drastically increased in recent years, making it one of the buzzword of our decade.
 The overuse and generalization of the word and its application to different contexts have led to a loss of understanding and meaning.
 We therefore need a clear innovation definition.

 Different companies and individuals have developed their own ideas on innovations and how to achieve it.
 However, to measure a company or product by its “innovativeness” and to manage innovation, we need to have a widely understood definition of innovation.

-In other words, definitions matter and since this is a platform all about innovation it is important that we understand what it is (and what it isn’t), and what we mean when we talk about embracing innovation and give you a good innovation definition.
+In other words, definitions matter and since this is a platform all about innovation it is important that we understand what it is (and what it isn’t), explain what we mean when we talk about embracing innovation and give you a good innovation definition.

 Webster’s dictionary generically defines innovation as “a new idea, a novelty”, as “the introduction of something new”.
-In economic and management science, this definition is applied to the study of practical solutions to meet specific market and social needs.
+However, is innovation really just idea generation or new product development?

 If we think about it, throughout the course of history, not every invention has been able to have a great impact on society and in the world.
-In a short video, Jacob Morgan gives the example of GoogleGlass as an invention, which gave the public the ability to do something but that did not have much market impact.
+GoogleGlass for example, gave the public the ability to do something new.
+However it did not have much market impact.
 While it is an innovative product, it is no innovation.
 Opposed to that, Apple products are often great innovations.
 Jacob Morgan argues in the video below that “they were created, distributed and upscaled, allowing a lot of people to use them and experience them, and bringing a dramatic impact on how we work and/or live”.

-For an invention to become a breakthrough and change lives, it must become an innovation.
+For a product or service to become a breakthrough and change lives, it must become an innovation.
 Following his logic, an invention becomes an innovation only when implemented and used on a large scale.
 “While an invention creates the concept and ability to do something, innovation is taking that ability and adding impact to it”.
 This concept can be summarized with the formula: